-• Sub-grantee technical assistance contracts are executed; contractors are available for technical assistance as requested by sub-grantees and approved by project leadership.
+• The Sub-Grant Program has concluded.
+Sub-grantee technical assistance contractors were available as requested by sub-grantees and approved by project leadership through the life of the Sub-Grant Program.

 Performance Period 1 Carryover: Provide technical assistance to sub-grantees as requested by sub-grantees: